Y-Digital/Y-Digital.github.io/content/_index.en.md

   right_circle: Start humanising
 page_title: EMPOWERING HUMANS
 intro_text: |-
+    - Has (re)training intents and scaling to new products, departments or brands become a problem?
+    - Are you unable to grow because you seem to have exhausted all potential of the current RPA technology?
+    - Has quick and reliable access to correct and up-to-date information in your systems – such as your knowledge base, Sharepoint, intranet, your CRM and the website – become an issue?

     Y.digital deploys the latest, top-notch AI technology in language and cognition to support organizations, and their customers and employees.
 We believe technology should be complementary to the tasks a user - customer or employee - performs.
 The Ally platform includes a comprehensive toolkit of proven technologies in language understanding and AI, including NLP, NLU, semantic search, knowledge graphs, OCR/ICR and LLMs.
-All innovative components to model information based on internal information in this way we match customer demand and suggest the right knowledge at the right time.
+These technologies all support the possibility to  model your (internal) business information to instantly offer the right knowledge just when you need it.
 blue_button:
   dark_text: Get in Touch
   link: "/contact/"